 Another role for national and international professional associations is the pooling of best practice, which may often be ahead of the content of standards.
 For instance, many professional institutions produce best practice material which can be used by all practitioners and clients as a basis for defining requirements.
 FIG is keen to spread knowledge of such documents, developed by individual member associations, throughout its membership.
 At an international level, the 1998-2002 work of FIG's Working Group 3.3 in compiling a HABITAT Best Practice Database is another example of this type of activity.
+The FIG Surveyors' Reference Library is also now building a readily-available repository of information.

-This element of FIG's work in standardisation will largely be led by its Commissions and PIs, appropriately coordinated internally, with Member Associations and with standardisation bodies.
+This element of FIG's work in standardisation will continue largely to be led by its Commissions and PIs, appropriately coordinated internally, with Member Associations and with standardisation bodies.
 This coordination is vital in ensuring effectiveness of activity in terms of content and timing.